ajthinking/archetype/readme.md

 ## Contributing
 PRs and issues are welcome.
-Ask me for invitation to [Trello](https://trello.com/b/1M2VRnoQ/php-file-manipulator)
+Have a look at the [Trello board](https://trello.com/b/1M2VRnoQ/php-file-manipulator) for planned features.

 <a href="https://trello.com/b/1M2VRnoQ/php-file-manipulator">
     <img src="docs/trello.png" width="600px">